asifprofessionalboy/Test/README.md

                 </div>
             </div>
         </div>

+in this i am facing not reload properly , after sometimes it shows the updated image. please provide some process to solve this problem
     </div>
 </div>

-image is showing after late, it captures but showing late why please solve it